curl/everything-curl/how.md

 # How to read this book

-Here's an overview of the main sections of this book and what they cover.
+Here is an overview of the main sections of this book and what they cover.

 ## 1. [The cURL project](curl.md)